This post contains affiliate links.

-How to get to Laguna Bacalar
+How to Get to Bacalar from Playa del Carmen

 Laguna Bacalar is three hours from Tulum, four hours from Playa del Carmen, and five hours from Cancun by bus.

 The buses leave every two hours, and you can see the full schedule here.
 There are also second class busses called Mayab that run the route.
-These cost 222 pesos ($12 usd) if you’re really on a budget.
+These cost 222 pesos / 12 usd if you’re really on a budget.

 We missed the first class bus on our way home and hopped on a Mayab instead.
-It ended up taking an extra HOUR because of all the stops added in (and it was late too…) I’d rather spend the extra five bucks for a faster trip!
+It ended up taking an extra hour because it was late and had so many extra stops, so honestly I’d rather spend the extra five bucks for a faster trip.

-What to do at Laguna Bacalar
+What to Do at Laguna Bacalar

 The number one activity in Laguna Bacalar is relaxing.
 However you like to unwind, you can do it here.

 Even when it was cloudy and storming, the turquoise water seemed to glow with an ethereal look.
 To be honest lakes are not usually my favorite place to be, but this is the clearest, cleanest, most beautiful water I’ve ever seen.

 Where to Eat at Laguna Bacalar

-We got the shrimp ceviche and beef tacos at Mexico Gourmet (so good), enjoyed the sopes and burritos at Ojitos La Catrina, and tried the vegan burgers and milkshakes at Mongo y Chile, which also had a beautiful view of the lake.
+We got the shrimp ceviche and beef tacos at Mexico Gourmet (so good), enjoyed the sopes and burritos at Ojitos La Catrina, and tried the vegan burgers and milkshakes at Mango y Chile, which also had a beautiful view of the lake.

-Nightlife in Laguna Bacalar
+Nightlife at Laguna Bacalar

 I recommend having a few beers and watching the sunset at La Playita restaurant, located in a jungle ambiance right on the water.
 Afterwards, just walk down the street to enjoy live music and cheap drinks at Ojitos La Catrina, which was packed both nights we stopped in.

 This place is definitely off the beaten path but it’s so worth taking the time to explore!
-You will never see a more beautiful lake than here, I promise.
-If you want to disconnect from the real world and recharge, Laguna Bacalar is DEFINITELY the place to do it.
-Enjoy!
+You will never see a more beautiful lake than this, I promise.
+If you want to disconnect from the real world and recharge, Bacalar, Mexico is definitely the place to do it.